 “I’m really looking forward to seeing how England get on, especially off the back of a disappointing campaign last time.
 I’m hoping they have a very strong start, I’m very confident that they’ll get out of the group and I’m willing them on as far as possible.

 “As a fan now, I’m going to relish just being able to have a beer and take all the action in.
 As much as I loved being a player, the World Cup was endless pressure, responsibility, and was tough in a lot of respects, so it’ll be good to experience it differently.”

-“Now from a biased point of view, I’ve got every confidence that Jurgen Klopp and the team can deliver over both legs because they’ve shown they can do it.
-The manager’s got a great record in Europe, he knows Pep Guardiola well, and the opposition inside out.”
+“Now from a biased point of view, I’ve got every confidence that Jurgen and the team can deliver over both legs because they’ve shown they can do it.
+The manager’s got a great record in Europe, he knows Pep Guardiola well and the opposition inside out.”

-There have been attempts to paint the fixture with the same brush strokes as the Liverpool-Chelsea rivalry of the previous decade, but Gerrard - core to those contests - does not concur with such a portrayal.
+There have been attempts to paint the fixture with the same brush strokes as the Liverpool-Chelsea rivalry of the previous decade, but Gerrard – core to those contests – does not concur with that portrayal.